Remote (& in-person) Learning Assessment Resources

 Assessment in a Remote (& in-person) Teaching Environment

-All kinds of assessment considerations and methods found in this comprehensive “Hitch-hiker’s Guide to Alternate Assessment” by Damien Gordon.
+All kinds of assessment considerations and methods can be found in this comprehensive “Hitch-hiker’s Guide to Alternate Assessment” by Damien Gordon.

 Some faculty have found success in adapting online exams to open-book with various strategies to enhance academic integrity.
 Online quizzes can also offer formative feedback and guide responsive curricula.
 Be familiar with various remote exam options while staying aware of the benefits and barriers of conducting online exams.

 It is critical for faculty to create content accessible to all students in their courses, including students with special learning needs or essential accommodations.
-Bates Office of Accessible Education and Student Support has many resources to help faculty with remote teaching.
+Bates Office of Accessible Education and Student Support has many resources to help faculty.